-The following information considers the pro forma effect on income from continuing operations of our investments and other capital transactions that were completed during the three months ended December 31, 2016, as if the transactions had been consummated as of the beginning of the period.
-The following table illustrates net debt to pro forma earnings, which includes amounts in discontinued operations, before interest, taxes, depreciation and amortization (including non-cash stock-based compensation expense), excluding gains or losses on extinguishment of debt, consolidated joint ventures partners' share of EBITDA, merger-related expenses and deal costs, expenses related to the re-audit and re-review in 2014 of our historical financial statements, net gains or losses on real estate activity, gains or losses on re-measurement of equity interest upon acquisition, changes in the fair value of financial instruments and unrealized foreign currency gains or losses, and including our share of EBITDA from unconsolidated entities and adjustments for other immaterial or identified items ("Adjusted Pro Forma EBITDA") (dollars in thousands).
-We believe that net debt, Adjusted Pro Forma EBITDA and net debt to Adjusted Pro Forma EBITDA are important supplemental measures in evaluating our credit strength and our ability to service our debt obligations.
-We believe that net debt.
-Adjusted Pro Forma EBITDA and net debt to Adjusted Pro Forma EBITDA are useful to investors, analysts and our management because they allow the comparison of our credit strength between periods and to other real estate companies without the effect of items that by their nature are not comparable from period to period and tend to obscure our actual credit quality.

-Income from continuing operations \$ 142,575

-Discontinued operations (167)

-Gain on real estate dispositions 66,424

-Net income 208,832

-Net income attributable to noncontrolling interests 1,195

-Net income attributable to common stockholders \$ 207,637

-Pro forma adjustments for current period investments, capital transactions and dispositions 9,623

-Pro forma net income attributable to common stockholders for the three months ended December 31, 2016 217,260

-Add back:

-Interest 107,370

-Depreciation and amortization 217,282

-Stock-based compensation 5,073

-Loss on extinguishment of debt, net 1

-Gain on real estate dispositions (66,424)

-Net income (loss) attributable to noncontrolling interest, net of consolidated joint venture partners' share of EBITDA (3,390)

-Loss from unconsolidated entities, net of Ventas share of EBITDA from unconsolidated entities 4,309

-Income tax benefit (2,837)

-Change in fair value of financial instruments 152

-Unrealized foreign currency gains (509)

-Other taxes 921

-Merger-related expenses, deal costs and re-audit costs (600)

-Adjusted Pro Forma EBITDA \$ 478,608

-Adjusted Pro Forma EBITDA, annualized \$ 1,914,432

-As of December 31, 2016: -

-Debt \$ 11,127,326

-Cash (286,707)

-Restricted cash pertaining to debt (22,324)

-Consolidated joint venture partners' share of debt (80,863)

-Ventas share of debt from unconsolidated entities 122,037

-Net debt \$ 10,859,469

-Net debt to Adjusted Pro Forma EBITDA 5.7 x

-2017 ANNUAL MEETING OF STOCKHOLDERS
+The following table illustrates net debt to pro forma earnings, which includes amounts in discontinued operations, before interest, taxes, depreciation and amortization (including non-cash stock-based compensation expense), excluding gains or losses on extinguishment of debt, consolidated joint ventures partners' share of EBITDA, merger-related expenses and deal costs, expenses related to the re-audit and re-review in 2014 of our historical financial statements, net gains or losses on real estate activity, gains or losses on re-measurement of equity interest upon acquisition, changes in the fair value of financial instruments, unrealized foreign currency gains or losses and net expenses or recoveries related to natural disasters, and including our share of EBITDA from unconsolidated entities and adjustments for other immaterial or identified items ("Adjusted EBITDA") (dollars in thousands).
+The following information considers the pro forma effect on Adjusted EBITDA of our investments and other capital transactions that were completed during the three months ended December 31, 2017, as if the transactions had been consummated as of the beginning of the period ("Adjusted Pro Forma EBITDA").
+We believe that net debt, Adjusted Pro Forma EBITDA and net debt to Adjusted Pro Forma EBITDA are useful to investors, analysts and our management because they allow the comparison of our credit strength between periods and to other real estate companies without the effect of items that by their nature are not comparable from period to period and tend to obscure our actual credit quality.

+Income from continuing operations \$ 178,835

+Discontinued operations (15)

+Gain on real estate dispositions 214,985

+Net income 393,805

+Net income attributable to noncontrolling interests 1,251

+Net income attributable to common stockholders 392,554

+Adjustments:

+Interest 111,951

+Depreciation and amortization 232,650

+Non-cash stock-based compensation expense 6,620

+Gain on extinguishment of debt, net (102)

+Gain on real estate dispositions (214,985)

+Net income (loss) attributable to noncontrolling interests, net of consolidated joint venture partners' share of EBITDA (3,187)

+(Income) loss from unconsolidated entities, net of Ventas share of EBITDA from unconsolidated entities 11,422

+Taxes (including tax amounts in general, administrative and professional fees) (45,678)

+Change in fair value of financial instruments 81

+Unrealized foreign currency losses 287

+Merger-related expenses, deal costs and re-audit costs 1,652

+Natural disaster expenses (recoveries), net 1,791

+Adjusted EBITDA 495,056

+Pro forma adjustments for current period activity (1,195)

+Adjusted Pro Forma EBITDA \$ 493,861

+Adjusted Pro Forma EBITDA, annualized \$ 1,975,444

+As of December 31, 2017:

+Total debt \$ 11,276,062

+Debt on held for sale assets 59,221

+Cash (81,355)

+Restricted cash pertaining to debt (70,753)

+Consolidated joint venture partners' share of debt (76,668)

+Ventas share of debt from unconsolidated entities 90,257

+Net debt \$ 11,196,764

+Net debt to Adjusted Pro Forma EBITDA - 5.7 x

+2018 ANNUAL MEETING OF STOCKHOLDERS